maria8719/week9-redux-basics/readme.md

 }
 ```

 Executing an action is called ```dispatching``` in Redux.
 You can dispatch an action to alter the state in the Redux store.
 You only dispatch an action when you want to change the state.
-The dispatching of an action can be triggered in your View.
-It could be as simple as a click on a HTML button.
-In addition, the payload in a Redux action is not mandatory.
-You can define actions that have only an action type.
+The dispatching of an action is triggered in your view.

 ### Reducer(s)